Looking for some inspiration and to strengthen your faith? These books may be right up your alley.

 I pull together a few books I've read by authors who write about their beliefs as members of the Church of Jesus Christ of Latter Day Saints.
 They gave me such comfort that I wanted to share them with you.

-You don't have to be LDS to volunteer with ILP but because of our values and code of conduct we have a lot of volunteers who are!
-Click here to learn more about the code of conduct and how ILP keeps you safe during your semester abroad.
+Oh and in case you're wondering, you don't have to be religious to volunteer with our program (International Language Programs), but because of our values and code of conduct we have a lot of volunteers who are!

-- More Than The Tattooed Mormon: Al Carraway
+- More Than The Tattooed Mormon + Wildly Optimistic: Al Carraway

 - A Prophet's Voice: Thomas S. Monson